djbf/traceweaver-cli/README.md

 ## FAQ

 **Q: Why MP4 only?**
 A: MP4 (H.264) is broadly compatible and fast to encode.
-WebM was slower in practice; we removed it to keep the tool lean.
+WebM encoding was less performant; we removed it to keep the tool lean.

 **Q: Where does the output go?**
 A: The output file (default `output.mp4`) is written to your current working directory.

 **Q: Can I change frame rate, quality, or presets?**
 A: Not yet via flags — the defaults are tuned for speed and compatibility.
-If you need knobs, open an issue and we can add `--fps`, `--crf`, and `--preset` options.

 **Q: How does duration work?**
 A: We compute per‑frame durations from trace timestamps (µs or ms).
 Traces totaling under **400 ms** are skipped by default (`--min-ms` to change).